 While graduation may mark the end of your life in Dunedin, it is not the end of your links with Otago.

 Information about Distance Learning

 You can still continue to study at Otago through Executive Education and Professional Development short courses, as well as the many Distance Learning programmes.

-For more than 20 years Otago has provided fully supported Distance Learning courses which enable you to study individual papers or an entire programme at a distance.
+For 30 years Otago has provided fully supported Distance Learning courses which enable you to study individual papers or an entire programme at a distance.